-Do not create a portfolio that contains only designed products.
-Your portfolio should demonstrate how you solve problems.
-Include "briefs" that define the problem or opportunity statements and communication objectives, as well as the audience and context for each project so that your work can be evaluated meaningfully.
+If your academic or professional experience is in the field of design, your portfolio will most likely represent the best of your visual works.
+Concentrate as much communication as possible on showing your design processes.
+Do not create a portfolio containing only designed products.
+Your portfolio should show how you think and how you make.
+Include design "briefs" that define the problem or opportunity statements and communication objectives, as well as the audience and context for each project so that your work can be evaluated meaningfully.

 Applicants must request that an official copy of their test results be sent directly to IUPUI by the testing agency.
 The IUPUI reporting code for TOEFL is 1325.
 Other tests or ELS coursework may be accepted in order to verify English proficiency.

 For a list of all options and minimum scores required, please see the IUPUI Office of International Affairs English Requirements.

 For a full list of required documents, please visit the IUPUI Office of International Affairs.

 - IUPUI online graduate application fee: $70 for all applicants

 - Herron SlideRoom portfolio fee: $10 (non-refundable; cannot be waived)

 January 15: Deadline to submit your completed online application